Provinces of Eritrea: Serae

-Serae or Seraye (Tigrigna/Tigre/Ge’ez: ሰራየ) is a former province of Eritrea which had an estimated population of 515,000 in 1990 (the most populous province) and an area of 8608 km2.
+Serae or Seraye (Tigrigna/Tigre/Ge’ez: ሰራየ) is a former province of Eritrea which had an estimated population of 915,000 in 1990 (the most populous province) and an area of 8608 km2.
 The province is home to two of the Eritrean ethnic groups namely the Tigrinya and Tigre.
 It has since been incorporated primarily into the Debub Region, though some western districts have become part of the Gash-Barka region.
 It is believed that the name of the province is from the "dark forests" which once thrived on its fertile ground.

 Today the region is home to twelve monasteries of the Eritrean Orthodox Church as well as a number of new factories in the town of Mendefera.

 Districts

 History

-Serae/Seraye which in old books called as Sarawi (ሰራዊ) is an ancient entity which was a region of the Kingdom of D'mt, which would evolve in the Kingdom of Aksum and later the center of the kingdom of Medri Bahri centered in Debarwa with its leaders Bahri Negasi.
+Serae/Seraye which in old books called as Sarawi (ሰራዊ) is an ancient entity which was a region of the Kingdom of D'mt, which would evolve in the Kingdom of Aksum.
+During the Zagwe and Solomonic dynasties, the Bahr Negash would be centered in Debarwa in the province of Seraye.
 Serae was bound by regions of Akele Guzay in the east, Hamassien in the North, Tigray proper (Adwa/Shire/Axum) in the south and Gash-Setit in the west During this Axumite period, the region became a successful trading region as it lay between the Red Sea port of Adulis, Asmara, and Axum.

 In his tablet, Ezana mentions several peoples he had subjugated and refers to himself as the ruler of Aksum, Himyar, Sheba (Saba') and Rydan in Yemen.
 He also mentions 'Sarawi' as one of the people he subjugated.
 Furthermore, he mention that he subjugated the king of 'Sarati', (this name crops up in different forms of one of which is Sarawi.
 It stands for the Eritrean province of 'Serae'), and says that he came to an understanding with him concerning the passage of trade caravans to 'Adulis' peacefully across his country.
 However, the names of these kingdoms disappeared after the fourth century A.D.
 Following the fall of Aksum as a united kingdom after the Hamiti Beja tribes overran the Eritrean highlands in the 8th century A.D., the province serae formed an independent state under the administration of its ruler who was called 'Cantibai'.
 Some scholars wrote that the name Serae origin comes from the Sarat or Sarawat Mountains in South Arabia.